CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/28-key-vault.md

-# Lab 11d - Monitor and troubleshoot an Azure Cosmos DB SQL API solution
+# Lab 11d - Monitor and troubleshoot an Azure Cosmos DB for NoSQL solution

 ## Lab scenario